http-samc/ramp-fe-challenge/README.md

 **Actual:** The employees filter shows "Loading employees..." after clicking **View more** until new transactions are loaded.

+## Solution

+The loading of the `InputSelect` component was handled by the `isLoading` state.
+This state was initially set to true, then after the list of employees **and** the paginated transactions were fetched, it was set to false.
+The transactions query was blocking here, causing the loading state for the employee selector to drag on unnecessarily after the query it depended on was resolved.

+To fix this, I first realized that `isLoading` was only used for the employee dropdown.
+So, I refactored the state to `isLoadingEmployees` (to prevent downstream confusion in case other developers planned to use the state to monitor the status of other queries) and called `setIsLoading(false)` after the employee utils were fetched (but before the transactions query was ran).

 # Bug 6: View more button not working as expected

 _This bug has 2 wrong behaviors that can be fixed with the same solution.
 It's acceptable to fix with separate solutions as well._